Uber’s workforce must now be classified as ‘workers’ rather than ‘self-employed’, the Supreme Court has ruled in a landmark employment tribunal.

 How can I stay outside IR35?

-Because the tax implications that come out of an employer/employee (PAYE) relationship are much more significant than they are between two businesses, people are often eager to ensure what they do doesn't fall under the IR35 umbrella.
+Because the tax implications that come out of an employer/employee (PAYE) relationship are much more significant than they are between two businesses, people are often eager to understand how to avoid IR35.

-The reality is that if you operate as a genuine business, you’re likely to be classed as one, so long as your working practices fit within the rules.
+The reality is, the easiest way to avoid an IR35 investigation is to operate as a genuine business.
+Ultimately, the IR35 legislation was put forward to makes sure your working practices fit within the rules.
 In situations when the type of relationship that exists isn’t immediately apparent, a Tax tribunal or court will make a decision.

 Any judgements that are made will be done so, irrespective of your current tax status.